Today I’m sharing with you a really intimate post… my HIIT workout results, including my HIIT workout before and after pictures.

 The first thing I noticed was that unlike running, I wasn’t crazy hungry after working out.
 After getting dressed, out the door to run, running for 5km (which takes me at least 30 min), then coming back home, getting undressed etc. I always felt like I deserved a big ol’ snack.
 I love cooking (after all this is a recipe blog), so I often have some delicious baked treats around, that I felt like I deserved after going for a run.
 I probably eat back all of the calories I burned running within a half an hour of getting home.
 With the HIIT workouts I didn’t feel the same hunger, nor the same sense of OMG I did this amazing workout so I get to eat this Copycat Starbucks Lemon Loaf.

 Halfway through this challenge I was ready to quit.
 The workouts were fun, and while giving myself a “Star” on the printable tracker was motivating, I wasn’t losing weight nearly as fast as I wanted to.
-At 6 weeks I had only lost 3lbs.
+After 6 weeks of high intensity interval training workouts I had only lost 3lbs.
 My husband reminded me that was 3 lbs less than I was 6 weeks before, and half a pound per week over a year would result in a 25 lb weight loss, so I used that as motivation to keep going.
 The progress pics that I was taking were also starting to show a bit of a change.

 During the challenge I lost a total of 6.4 lbs and 1.9% body fat.
 The biggest change was not my weight, it was my posture!
 Both my posture and my self confidence improved so much!!